-Oh but almost forgot (the title)….big news…we moved to a suite this evening!
+Oh, but I almost forgot (the title)….big news…we moved to a suite this evening!
 I will post pics. of the new pad tomorrow.
-I think our space has more than doubled….cool!
+I think our space has more than doubled,cool!